Implementation intentions research: what three decades reveal about follow-through

 Implementation intentions are if-then plans that specify when, where, and how a person will act on a goal, delegating action initiation to environmental cues rather than relying on willpower or motivation in the moment.
 Unlike standard goal-setting, implementation intentions create a direct mental link between a situational trigger and a pre-decided response.

-A 2006 meta-analysis of 94 independent studies found that people using a specific if-then planning format achieved their goals at significantly higher rates – the meta-analysis found a medium-to-large effect (d = 0.65) on goal attainment [1].
+As Gollwitzer and Sheeran’s 2006 meta-analysis of 94 independent studies demonstrated, people using a specific if-then planning format achieved their goals at significantly higher rates – the meta-analysis found a medium-to-large effect (d = 0.65) on goal attainment [1].
 The effect held across health, academic, and professional domains.
 Here’s the uncomfortable part: intentions predict approximately 28% of the variance in actual behavior [2].
 Your good intentions are doing far less heavy lifting than you assumed.

 So if wanting something badly enough isn’t enough, what closes the gap between deciding and doing?